 1) If you are interested in learning more about ILSSA as it grows, subscribe to the listserv.

-2) If you use obsolete technology in conceptual or experimental ways, you are invited to join the Union as a Member for $12 a "year," which may contain more months than 12, depending upon the tardiness of our publishing schedule.
-Members join the listserv, receive a Union membership card, and at least 2 issues of the ILSSA Quarterly.
-Union members may also propose publications or projects for ILSSA to pursue and participate in any ILSSA organized events.
+2) If you use obsolete technology in conceptual or experimental ways, you are invited to join the Union as a Member for $20 a year.
+Members join the listserv, and receive issues of the ILSSA Quarterly as they are published.
+Union members are encouraged to propose projects for ILSSA to pursue and participate in any ILSSA organized events.

 Please explain the "local" / "shop" structure used to identify Union members.
 Your "local" is your cell phone area code.
 Your "shop" is the initials of your name or your production label, the "workshop" from which you produce.
-So for example, Local 917 Shop RC is "Local" cell phone area code 917 "Shop" Red Charming.
+So for example, Local 347 Shop FS is "Local" cell phone area code 347 "Shop" Flatbed Splendor.

 Why obsolete technology (OT)?
 The current economic crisis is a result in part of an over-extension of credit, a cultural obsession with the new, and a devaluation of means.
 It is time to reconsider how we live and why we live.
 Embracing what we already have and reapproaching it creatively is an essential part of this reconsideration.
 Sustainability, affordability, accessibility; controlling the means of production; opportunities for fresh solutions due to severe restrictions; labor-intensive processes which highlight the inverse relationship of meaningful work and remuneration; a prioritization of process over product: these are the values shared by many, if not all, forms of OT.
 In addition, ILSSA engages Marshall McLuhan's notion that OT, once freed from serving its original purpose, becomes an artform.